cvisionai/Tator-Native/README.md

     the same generator that was used to build the dependencies.

 3\.
 FishDetector uses find_package commands to find dependencies.
-Sometimes
-    these libraries require hints to be found properly, especially on Windows.
+Sometimes these libraries require hints to be found properly, especially on Windows.
 The first time FishDetector is built, it will generate a file at cmake/FishDetFindLibsHints.cmake which contains the hints for these libraries.
 The default values are set to the environment variables for the system, however if they are not set you can modify this file manually to point to the proper directories.
+For example,

+    set( CMAKE_PREFIX_PATH "D:/Projects/qt5/qtbase")
+    set( BOOST_ROOT "D:/Projects/boost_1_62_0"  )
+    set( BOOST_LIBRARYDIR "D:/Projects/boost_1_62_0/lib64-msvc-14.0" )
+    set( CMAKE_CL_64 TRUE)
+    set( OpenCV_DIR "D:/Projects/opencv/build/install")

 After the file is generated it will not be overwritten next FishDetector is built, so this manual modification is only necessary for fresh builds.
 Modify this file until the libraries are found and the configure step completes successfully.

 4\.
 Press generate.

 5\.
 From a Visual Studio command prompt, navigate to the build subdirectory
     and type:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}
 cmake --build . --target INSTALL --config Release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 6\.
 When the build completes, the applications will be located in the
     build/inst subdirectory.
 If a different installation location is desired, cmake can be invoked with the variable CMAKE_INSTALL_PREFIX set to the install directory.